shravan97/pragyan_analysis/README.md

 OR  ``` $ sudo pip install sqlalchemy ```
 * Then:
 ``` $ git clone https://github.com/shravan97/pragyan_analysis ```
+* Then change the mysql host , mysql username , mysql password on the 10th line of pragyan_analysis.py
 * Then 'cd' into the repository and run :
 ``` $ python pragyan_analysis.py ```